mark-schaal/drude-d8-testing/README.md

-# Drude Drupal 8 Testing
+# Drude powered Drupal 8 Installation

 This is a sample vanilla Drupal 8 installation preconfigured for use with Drude.